ceabiodb/biodb/README.md

 ## Documentation

 Documentation is available on the [Wiki](https://github.com/pkrog/biodb/wiki) page.
+You will find there all the R vignettes, but without the output of code snippets.

 Once in R, you can get documentation about main classes with the standard help function:
 ```r